BehnazDer/foundation_project/README.md

 # PawClubs
 With Pawclubs I try to build a community mainly around dogowners and dogsitters in co-working spaces and dog-friendly companies inorder to make the life easier for dogs who are brought to the working spaces and the owners to catch up with their daily activities.
 Besides dogsitting, other services such as dog events, dog training, etc. are offred to the community members.
-- Apliccation name : Paw Clubs
+# About the Web Application
 - Aplication Architecture :
-- Programming Language --> python/HTML-CSS
+- Programming Language --> python3 / HTML-CSS
-- Framework --> Flask
+- Web Framework --> Flask
-- Database Management System --> SQlite
+- Relational Database Management System --> SQLite

 First Week Goal: